echoprotocol/echowiki/technologies/evm-support/differences-from-ethereum.md

 ## New features in solidity

 To support various types of assets in contracts, both the solidity compiler (solc) and the Ethereum Virtual Machine have been refined.
-As a result, to use the new functionality added to Echo smart contracts, it is required to compile using the modified solidity compiler.
+As a result, to use the new functionality(all functions described below but `ecrecover`) added to Echo smart contracts, it is required to compile using the modified solidity compiler [solc-bin](https://github.com/echoprotocol/solc-bin).

 ### Functions